adrienneg123/market-statistics-project/README.md

 ## Overview

-This project is a Python-based workflow for extracting, tidying, analysing, and visualising market statistics data from complex Excel and CSV sources.
+This project is a Python-based workflow for extracting, tidying, analysing, and visualising market statistics data from Excel and CSV sources.

 The repository was designed to support a structured market statistics workflow by: